Top 11 job board websites in the UK featuring Indeed, Monster and Reed on UK map background

 Indeed is often the first port of call for anyone looking for a job online, and for good reason.
 As the world’s most visited job site, receiving 408.4 million visits just in Jul 2025, surpassing its competitors, it aggregates millions of listings from thousands of company websites and other job boards.
 This means you can find a vast array of opportunities without having to visit multiple sites.

 For Job Seekers: Indeed’s primary strength is its comprehensive reach.
 You can set up custom job alerts to get daily emails with new listings that match your criteria, and the “Indeed Apply” feature allows you to send your application with just a few clicks.
 It’s an excellent platform for a broad, high-volume job search.
+Before submitting applications at scale, it’s wise to run your CV or cover letter through a plagiarism checker to ensure originality and maintain a professional standard.

 For Employers: Indeed provides a massive and diverse candidate pool.
 Recruiters can post jobs for free, but paid “Sponsored Jobs” get more visibility.
 The site also offers tools for managing applications, scheduling interviews, and even administering skills tests to help screen candidates more efficiently.